 Extensions for writers and wordsmiths

 Writing goes beyond simply putting pen to paper or word to page.
 Writers need research, organization, suggestions, rhythm, and focus.
-Luckily for students, bloggers, technical writers and authors who use Opera, there are some useful extensions that wordsmiths can employ.
+Luckily for students, bloggers, technical writers and authors who use Opera or the Chrome web browser, there are some useful extensions that wordsmiths can employ.

 Some people find it easy to focus while writing - they dive in and the world around them disappears.
 For the rest of us, it doesn’t hurt to have a little help.
 StayFocusd (not a typo) is a productivity browser extension that helps you stay focused, of course, by letting you set a time allotment for web pages, sites, domains or specific web content.
-Stay disciplined by deciding in advance how much time you get for writing or play, and program content to be blocked or allowed on a schedule.
+With this new extension you can stay disciplined by deciding in advance how much time you get for writing or play, and program content to be blocked or allowed on a schedule.

 Once you’ve gathered information, done your research, built an outline and filled it in (despite any distractions), you get to refinement.
 This can be a difficult stage of writing because, like any form of art, there is never a definitive level of being completely finished.
 There is always something that could be reworded, discarded or tweaked.
 Taking a break to get fresh eyes on your writing is good, and using web extensions like Grammarly in Opera will help you with grammar, tone, spelling, punctuation, and style - in case you miss something.

 Writing is work, and writing takes time.
-However, with the right tools at hand, not only can the process be made easier but the results can be impressive.
+But with the right Google extensions in Chrome or Opera, the process can be made easier and the results can be impressive.

 Download Opera’s Install Chrome Extensions addon

 To install extensions from the Google Chrome Store into Opera, you must first download and install the Install Chrome Extensions addon from the Opera Addons Store .